Cancer Care Review

-Evidence found that use of a structured template alongside quality improvement activities for holistic cancer care reviews enabled higher quality personalised care conversations to occur.
-More information on this can be found in our evaluation: Evaluating the impact of a Cancer Care Review Template in Primary Care (PDF).
+Evidence found that use of a structured template alongside quality improvement activities for holistic cancer care reviews enabled higher quality personalised care conversations to happen.

-We have listed our 10 top tips for effective Cancer Care Reviews.
+We have also listed our 10 top tips for effective Cancer Care Reviews.

 The Quality Outcomes Framework (QOF) specifies the use of Macmillan’s electronic template to guide the CCR conversation.
 This helps to ensure the patient’s holistic needs are identified and considered.